How Long Does Dry Ice Last?

 What are our shelf life resources?

-Our how long does dry ice last content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of dry ice.
+In determining how long Dry Ice lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Dry Ice.

-Although the dry ice shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not replace your health care professionals advice.
-So, how long will food last?
-Let’s find out!
+Although the Dry Ice shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
+Please eat responsibly!